nmeum/git-secure-export/contrib/README.md

 # git-secure-export contrib

-Scripts for using `git-secure-export` a git remote-helper.
+Scripts for using `git-secure-export` as a git remote-helper.

 ## Architecture